Nitric oxide: Laboratory methods

 The iron(II) sulfate route is simple and has been used in undergraduate laboratory experiments.

-So-called NONOate compounds are also used for nitric oxide generation.
+So-called NONOate compounds are also used for nitric oxide generation, especially in biological laboratories.
+However, other Traube adducts may decompose to instead give nitrous oxide.

 Detection and assay

 Nitric oxide concentration can be determined using a chemiluminescent reaction involving ozone.
 A sample containing nitric oxide is mixed with a large quantity of ozone.
 The nitric oxide reacts with the ozone to produce oxygen and nitrogen dioxide, accompanied with emission of light (chemiluminescence):